In the Loop @ the Library

 How do I use a hearing loop?
 All cochlear implants and approximately 65% of hearing aids have a built in wireless receiver called a telecoil (t-coil).
 To use a hearing loop, simply turn on your t-coil by pushing a button on the hearing device.
 This t-coil program may need to be activated by your audiologist.
 The library also has a loop receiver that may be helpful for persons who are hard of hearing or do not have a hearing aid equipped with a t-coil.

-Libraries in the Bridges Library System with Service Desk Loops
+Libraries in the Bridges Library System with Hearing Loops

 Libraries may wish to download the hearing loop toolkit here.